Econ Market Research

 • Growth of the Car Subscription Model

 The car subscription model is a massive opportunity for the vehicle leasing market.
 This model offers customers much more flexibility than traditional leasing as they can pay a single monthly fee for various vehicles.
-It often includes insurance, maintenance, and the option to swap vehicles based on personal needs, making it a very attractive alternative for consumers.
+It often includes insurance, maintenance, and the option to swap vehicles based on personal needs, making it a very attractive alte ative for consumers.
 This trend is of special interest to the younger, more tech-savvy consumer, who wants to have a car but not to commit to the long-term process of ownership or traditional leasing.
 A subscription service would offer the leasing companies the possibility of a new revenue source and a greater pool of customers looking for short-term solutions or variability in mobility.

 Segment Analysis